Blocks that spell advocacy Share this page

 Concerns About Care at the Hospital

-A Medicare beneficiary contacted KEPRO with concerns about his care at the hospital when his peripherally inserted central catheter (PICC) line pulled out.
+A Medicare beneficiary contacted Acentra Health (formerly KEPRO) with concerns about his care at the hospital when his peripherally inserted central catheter (PICC) line pulled out.
 The hospital did not have anyone to address the situation, so he was placed on observation status until the PICC line could be replaced.
 He had been in the hospital all weekend, requested to leave, and was told he could not leave.
 He did not feel it was necessary for him to be in the hospital and requested that no charges be billed because there was no one available to address his situation.

-KEPRO contacted the QIO liaison at the hospital who stated that the beneficiary had every right to be upset, as he should not have been kept in the hospital all weekend.
+Acentra Health contacted the QIO liaison at the hospital who stated that the beneficiary had every right to be upset, as he should not have been kept in the hospital all weekend.
 She stated that an on-call person should have been notified, but the hospital staff did not call the right people.
 She also stated the appropriate processes were not followed, and changes were being made to make sure that this does not happen again.
 She also advised that the hospital would not bill for his stay.

-KEPRO contacted the beneficiary, and he was very appreciative of the intervention on his behalf.
+Acentra Health contacted the beneficiary, and he was very appreciative of the intervention on his behalf.
 He shared that the PICC line had been replaced and that he was being discharged that day.

 Concerns About Durable Medical Equipment